 With the Maceration Method, red grapes are left with skins to soak in their juice for a period of time.
 Often with this method, the grapes are grown specifically for Rosé wine.

-Blending Method occurs when a small portion of red grapes are added to white wine.
+The blending Method occurs when a small portion of red grapes is added to white wine.
 Champagne and sparkling wines typically utilize this method.

 National Rosé Day 2019 Wine Suggestions

 Here are some options for you to choose from for National Rosé Day 2019.
 My suggestions take us to France, Italy, Spain, and Paso Robles.
 There are many more great Rosés, but these are my picks for the 2019 year.

 Ferraton Père & Fils Côtes du Rhône Samorëns Rosé 2018 consists of a blend of mostly Grenache, Syrah, and Cinsault.
 I found this Southern Rhône a lively, bright Rosé that makes a fun summer wine.
 With aromas of cherry and flavors of cherry and raspberry with a little spice on the finish due to the minerality makes this a very fruity wine.

 Miraval Provence 2018 emphasizes Cinsault as its primary varietal with Grenache, Syrah, and a touch of Rolle (white variety).
 I found this Rosé is best with food.
 On the nose, savory herbs dominate, while on the palate, I found apricot flavors.
 This wine is a very light elegant refreshing Rosé.

 Famille Perrin Reserve Côtes du Rhône Rosé 2018 blends Cinsault, Grenache, Mourvédre, and Syrah to create a delicate yet elegant wine.
 Utilizing the saignée method, this Southern Rhône wine has aromas and flavors of cherry and stone fruit with minerality on the finish, giving the wine saline qualities.